 In evaporated milk, some of the water has been removed, while all of the water is removed in making powdered milk.
 The problem with evaporated and powdered milk is that processing gives the milk a flavor which is a little different from traditional refrigerated milk.

 This flavor can be off-putting for traditional milk lovers.
 This happens because heating the milk causes it to become slightly caramelized.
 This is also what gives it a darker more yellowish color than fresh milk.

 If you find the flavor of evaporated or powdered milk to be off-putting you can add flavor syrups to them to make them more palatable as a drink.
 I mixed up a batch with chocolate syrup and I could no longer detect the caramelized flavor.
 To drink evaporated milk it must be mixed with an equal amount of water.

 You can also use evaporated or powdered milk in any recipe which calls for milk.
 I substituted regular milk for evaporated milk in mac ‘n’ cheese, no-bake cheesecake, and cream of broccoli soup.
-There was no off flavor detected when used in these recipes.
+Most cannot detect an “off” flavor when using these recipes.

 Here are some other ways to use up powdered milk and/or evaporated milk: